OREJAH/nd00333-capstone/README.md

 TODO: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 Screen Recording
-TODO Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:

-A working model
-Demo of the deployed model
-Demo of a sample request sent to the endpoint and its response